paula18/Project-0/README.md

 * 3. Open a Pull Request so we can see that you have finished.
 * 4. Send an email to Harmony with your name, github account name, and the grade you believe you deserve.
-* 5. You're done with Homework 0!
+* 5. You're done with Project 0!